ryanwilsond/belte/docs/Principles.md

 Similar to integers, strings have a minimum and maximum bound for length, as well as an exact length and regex match.
 An example is the `char` type is defined as `class char : string<1>` (constant length 1), and not a unique type.

-As mentioned you can enforce a regular expression where the string always needs to comply, else an error is thrown.
+As mentioned you can enforce a regular expression where the string always needs to comply, or else an error is thrown.

 ```belte
 string<match="^(\+\d{1,2}\s)?\(?\d{3}\)?[\s.-]?\d{3}[\s.-]?\d{4}$"> phone_number;